• About Me

 by Rebekah Kuk

 Need something for dinner quick?
-One-pot pesto pasta (with peas!) to the rescue.
+One pot pesto (with peas!) to the rescue.

 Have you ever arrived home just before dinner needs to be served?
 Or perhaps need to change your meal plan because the meat wasn’t thawed/you have a vegetarian guest/you need a break from Thanksgiving leftovers and/or you just want pasta?
 Try this easy, tasty, one-pot vegetarian pasta.
 In 30 minutes you, too, can be grating Parmesan over this comforting dish.